BMW 8 Series review - MPG, CO2 and running costs

 BMW 8 Series running costs are par for the course, but high enough to make most drivers wince

 Tiresome though the news may be, if you’re forced to factor running costs into your new car purchase, it’s highly unlikely the M850i is the right model for you.
-BMW says it will cover up to 26.9mpg under WLTP test constraints, but if you’re even slightly tempted by its phenomenal performance, the true MPG figure will drop like a stone.
-Driven briskly, we certainly wouldn’t be surprised by MPG in the teens – high or low.
+BMW says it will cover up to 26.9mpg on the (WLTP test) combined cycle and we easily reached this number during a motorway test drive, but if you tap into its phenomenal performance too often you’ll see the MPG figure will drop like a stone.

-Equally the 224-227g/km of CO2 emitted under test conditions is unlikely to match real world use, but at least that won’t cost anything more from a financial perspective.
-The car is in the maximum Benefit-in-Kind bracket, too, so you’ll be whacked by the tax man if you run an M850i on the company, although it’s a similar story for any high-performance company car – unless it’s a hybrid or electric.
+Equally, the 239g/km of CO2 emitted under test conditions is unlikely to match real world use, but at least that won’t cost anything more from a financial perspective.
+The car is in the maximum Benefit-in-Kind bracket, too, so you’ll be whacked by the tax man if you run an M850i on the company, although it’s a similar story for any high-performance company car – unless it’s a hybrid or electric vehicle.

 The Association of British Insurers has assessed both the new 8 Series models as insurance group 50, which means sky-high premiums for anyone not on a multi-car company-type policy, or on very good terms with their broker.
 It’s no surprise though, as all high performance and luxury cars are expensive to cover.